 - Students already holding a fellowship or grant for the purpose of supporting their final year of writing or completing the dissertation the year before the fellowship year are not eligible to apply.

 - Applicants may apply up to two times for a fellowship for the same dissertation project.

 - The fellowship is intended for applicants who are completing their first doctoral degree.

 - Distance learning/online programs: Fellowships support traditional classroom-based courses of study at colleges or universities.
 This fellowship program does not provide funding for distance learning or online programs or for degrees heavily dependent on distance learning components.
 Final decisions about what constitutes distance learning under these fellowships will be made by AAUW.
 AAUW will accept applications from applicants who are temporarily studying remotely due to COVID-19 precautions at their institution.

-The American Fellowships panel meets once a year to review applications for funding.
-Awards are based on the selection criteria outlined here.
-The panel’s recommendations are subject to final approval by the AAUW Board of Directors.
+The panel meets once a year to review applications for funding.
+Awards are based on the criteria outlined here.
+The panel’s recommendations are subject to final approval by AAUW.
 Fellowships are awarded on a competitive basis according to funds available in a given fiscal year.

-To ensure a fair review process, AAUW does not comment on the deliberations of its award panels.
-No provisions exist for reconsidering fellowship proposals after the board has acted.
+To ensure a fair review process, AAUW does not comment on the deliberations of the award panels.
 AAUW does not provide evaluations of applications.
+No provisions exist for reconsidering fellowship proposals.